N1h1l1sT/Data-Mining-From-Twitter/README.md

 * Mongo DB: https://www.mongodb.org
-  the folder C:\Data\db should be available (let alone created) at all times
+  the folder C:\Data\db should be available (let alone created) at all times run "mongod"
-* Mongoclient (is recommended, yet not a prerequisite) https://github.com/rsercano/mongoclient/releases/tag/1.0.0
+* Mongoclient (is recommended, yet not a prerequisite) https://github.com/rsercano/mongoclient/releases